In China, property promotions add to price correction concerns

 By Clare Jim and Umesh Desai

-HONG KONG Chinese property developers are stepping up the use of sales promotions for some suburban housing projects, an early sign that a slowdown in property prices that spooked investors this week may be spreading.
+HONG KONG, Feb 26 Chinese property developers are stepping up the use of sales promotions for some suburban housing projects, an early sign that a slowdown in property prices that spooked investors this week may be spreading.

 In the big cities, demand remains robust and the chances of a slump in prices are slim, according to a Reuters poll.
 But prices are falling in some smaller centres, causing jitters among investors since the property sector drives a significant portion of the world's second-biggest economy.